A Small Business Guide to Background Checks

 1. Criminal record

 This comprises any criminal information of the candidate.
+It contains details on any past arrests, warrants, charges, or criminal court judgments.
+Although, according to an expungement lawyer, it won’t be able to include expunged or sealed records that are legally considered to no longer exist.
 This background check is particularly important for positions in your business such as accounting or security.

 2. Address history